swaphare/Code_Kata/README.md

 The solutions are implemented in Python and include basic engineering principles, testing strategies, and a focus on code beauty.

 Problem 1:
-To run this file got to present working directory docker-compose build
+To run this file go to present working directory

+docker-compose build
 docker-compose up